johentsch/performed-midi-dataset/README.md

 Build a dataset of classical piano, polyphonic MIDI performances, where each performance is associated to a:
 - XML score files
+- MIDI score: a quantized MIDI file, similar to the XML score files, but in MIDI format and with the repetitions unravelled
-- MIDI score
+- downbeats/beats position in the MIDI score
-- down-beat / beat annotations (dates in performance)
+- downbeats/beats position in the MIDI performed
 - alignments between each event in the MIDI performance and the corresponding event in the XML score
 - alignments between each event in the MIDI performance and the corresponding event in the MIDI score